joshua-9402/cpet-140-final-project/README.md

   1. Navigate to the **Actions** tab in the repository
   2. Click on the latest successful workflow run (look for green checkmark)
   3. Scroll to the **Artifacts** section at the bottom of the page
-  4. Download the artifact for your platform:
+  4. Download the artifact for your platform
-      - `structuracost-linux-x64.tar.gz` (Linux x64)
-      - `structuracost-windows-x64.zip` (Windows x64)
   5. Extract the archive and run the executable

 **Note:** Artifacts expire after 90 days.
 For permanent builds, use releases (see below).